Power transmission element with frictional belt wrapped around pulley circumference

 Φ is the V-belt sheave angle.

-The idealization of the discontinuity at Vrel = 0 is both difficult for the solver to resolve and not completely physically accurate.
+The idealization of the discontinuity at Vrel = 0 is both difficult for the solver to resolve and not physically accurate.
 To alleviate this issue, the friction coefficient is assumed to change its value as a function of the relative velocity, with the following relationship:

 μ is the instantaneous value of the friction coefficient.